What country are you from?

 Do you have any children of your own?

 Yes, I have five children.
 They are all grown up with careers and families of their own.
-We are never away from each other for too long, as they visit Hanoi and I go home for winter break.
+We are never away from each other for too long, as they visit Hanoi and I go home for as often as I can.

 What hidden talents do you have?